mucel/Quantifying_bias_in_ai/README.md

 ##### Default repository template

-* Abstract
+* ###### Abstract
 A max 150-word description of the project question or idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?

+"The new regulatory framework proposal on Artificial Intelligence (AI) published by the European Commission establishes a new risk-based legal approach."
+This risk assessment will be addressing bias and the ways to evaluate and possibly mitigate them.
+In this work we apply statistical approaches to a .... data set, which is based on automatic decision making.

+The method we want to use ...

+This method was chosen based on ...

-* Research questions
+* ###### Research questions
 A list of research questions you would like to address during the project.

+    1. What is the best statistical method to quantify bias?
+    2. How does the model used for creating the algorithm influence bias?
+    3. Is it enough to only quantify bias afterwards?
+    4. ...

-* Dataset
+* ###### Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show you've read the docs and are familiar with some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

+    Images vs text ?

-* A tentative list of milestones for the project
-Add here a sketch of your planning for the coming weeks.
+* ###### A tentative list of milestones for the project Add here a sketch of your planning for the coming weeks.
 Please mention who does what.

+    Explore current research + possible data sets (all) -> Decide on a statistical method + data set (all) ->

-* Documentation
+* ###### Documentation
 This can be added as the project unfolds.
 You should describe, in particular, what your repo contains and how to reproduce your results.

+At the moment our repo only contains our chosen license and the readme file.